beberlei/WhitewashingZFMvcCompatBundle/README.markdown

 * Convert ZF routing config arrays to symfony2 ones
 * All the inflection madness with dashes, lowercase, uppercase whatnot routing to controller/action naming.
 * Context handling: The ContextSwitch and AjaxContext helpers are not ported yet.
+* Allow to implement the Zend Controllers as services.

 ### What it will never do